Open-Paws/Open-Paws-Documentation/Knowledge/README.md

 - `Location`: Geographic context linking
 - `Language`: Multilingual support

+See the documentation on our [data structure](Knowledge/Data_Structure.md) for full details.

 ## 5. Best Practices

 1. Use hybrid search for optimal retrieval